Anderson and FGCU host Lipscomb - WTOP News

 Fort Myers, Florida; Thursday, 7 p.m.
 EST

-BOTTOM LINE: FGCU takes on the Lipscomb Bisons after Zach Anderson scored 23 points in FGCU’s 80-56 victory against the Stetson Hatters.
+BOTTOM LINE: FGCU takes on the Lipscomb Bisons after Zach Anderson scored 23 points in FGCU’s 80-56 win over the Stetson Hatters.

-The Eagles are 6-2 in home games.
-FGCU ranks seventh in the ASUN with 9.2 offensive rebounds per game led by Keeshawn Kellman averaging 3.4.
+The Eagles have gone 6-2 in home games.
+FGCU has a 4-5 record in games decided by 10 or more points.

-The Bisons are 3-2 against ASUN opponents.
-Lipscomb ranks second in the ASUN shooting 36.8% from 3-point range.
+The Bisons are 3-2 in ASUN play.
+Lipscomb is third in the ASUN with 24.8 defensive rebounds per game led by Will Pruitt averaging 4.7.

-FGCU’s average of 7.8 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 8.3 per game Lipscomb gives up.
-Lipscomb averages 9.5 made 3-pointers per game this season, 0.5 more makes per game than FGCU gives up.
+FGCU is shooting 44.2% from the field this season, 0.2 percentage points lower than the 44.4% Lipscomb allows to opponents.
+Lipscomb scores 9.5 more points per game (81.4) than FGCU gives up to opponents (71.9).

+The Eagles and Bisons square off Thursday for the first time in ASUN play this season.

 LAST 10 GAMES: Eagles: 5-5, averaging 69.3 points, 35.0 rebounds, 11.7 assists, 5.8 steals and 2.9 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 69.2 points per game.